ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-and greatly overwhelm OSS platforms; with existing known dependency relation between fault, alarm and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms into fewer incidents and there are many solutions in the market today that essentially do this to some degree.
+and greatly overwhelm OSS platforms; with existing known dependency relation between fault, alarm and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms into fewer network incidents and there are many solutions in the market today that essentially do this to some degree.
 However, conventional solutions such as data compression are time-consuming and labor-intensive, usually rely on maintenance engineers' experience